gjoncay/gjoncay.github.io/_posts/2025-11-05-Starting-Up-Alpine-VMs.md

 ```

 I ran into some initial issues with permissions and ensuring the VM management stack could function properly.
-After some StackOverflow, Google, and ChatGPT trouble shoorint, I ran the following:
+After some StackOverflow, Google, and ChatGPT trouble shooting, I ran the following:

 ```
 sudo mkdir -p /var/lib/libvirt/boot